 How to Prepare Catfish Skin for Consumption

-If you decide to eat catfish skin, it’s important to prepare it properly to ensure it’s safe and enjoyable to eat.
+If you decide to eat catfish skin, it’s essential to prepare it properly to ensure it’s safe and enjoyable to eat.
 Here are some steps you can follow:

 Clean the catfish skin thoroughly under cold running water to remove any dirt or debris.